SnowyMouse/invader/README.md

                                must exist on the filesystem) while also changing all references to the tag to the new path.
-If using no-move, then the tag is not moved (the tag does not have to exist on the filesystem) while also changing all references
-                               to the tag to the new path.
+If using no-move, then the tag is not moved (the destination tag must exist on the filesystem unless you use --unsafe) while also changing all references to the tag to the new path.
 If using copy, then the tag is copied (the tag must exist on the filesystem) and references to the tag are not changed except for other tags copied by this command.
-Can be: copy, move, no-move -r --recursive <f> <t>       Recursively move all tags in a directory.
-This will fail if a tag is present in both the old and new directories, it cannot be used with no-move.
+Can be: copy, move, no-move
+  -r --recursive <f> <t>       Recursively move all tags in a directory.
+This
+                               will fail if a tag is present in both the old and new directories, it cannot be used with no-move.
 This can only be specified once per operation and cannot be used with --tag.
   -s --single-tag <path>       Make changes to a single tag, only, rather than
-                               the whole tag directory.
+                               the whole tags directory.
   -t --tags <dir>              Use the specified tags directory.
 Use multiple
                                times to add more directories, ordered by precedence.
   -T --tag <f> <t>             Refactor an individual tag.
 This can be
                                specified multiple times but cannot be used with --recursive.
+  -U --unsafe                  Do not require the destination tags to exist if
+                               using no-move
 ```

 ### invader-resource